Peperami

 Peperami is a pork jerky snack manufactured by Jack Link's.
 It is manufactured in Ansbach, Germany, and sold in the United Kingdom, Mexico and Ireland, across multiples and independent retailers.

 The snack has multiple variants made with pork, and Peperami launched a beef variant in 2017.
 A Peperami and Cheese Snack Box was added to the range in November 2018 and Peperami also launched a chicken variant called "Pep'd up Chicken Bites" in April 2019.

 History

-Peperami was previously owned by Unilever within their larger global meat snacking portfolio.
+Peperami was introduced in 1979 and was previously owned by Unilever within their larger global meat snacking portfolio.
 Citing a struggle to make meat-snacking fit within its global portfolio, Unilever announced on 21 February 2014 that it had signed a definitive agreement for the sale of its meat snacks business to Jack Link's, for an undisclosed amount.
 The sale included the brands BiFi, sold in Germany, and Peperami, which retails in the UK, Mexico and Ireland.